seojuice

 Setting Up the GSC API With a Service Account

-There are two viable auth flows for the GSC API: user-flow OAuth (browser redirect, refresh tokens) and service-account OAuth (server-to-server, no browser).
-For a founder running a cron on a single VPS, service accounts are shorter and more durable — no refresh-token expiration, no consent screen to maintain.
+There are two viable auth flows: user-flow OAuth (browser redirect, refresh tokens) and service-account OAuth (server-to-server, no browser).
+For a founder running a cron on a single VPS, I'd reach for service accounts every time: no refresh-token expiration to babysit, no consent screen to keep alive.
+Provisioning took me ten minutes the first time:

-1. Open the Google Cloud Console and create a new project (or reuse one).
-The free tier is fine; this never bills.
+1. Open the Google Cloud Console and create a project (or reuse one).
+The free tier never bills.

 2. Enable the Google Search Console API in the API library.